 - Vendors: Again, synchronicity allows for detailed tracking in CRM and actual payments in QuickBooks.

-When you integrate QuickBooks with Zoho CRM, you eliminate countless hours of manual data entry and ensure perfect communication between the two programs with customized field mapping.
-For example, you can turn Quotes in Zoho into Invoices in QuickBooks at the push of a button rather than spend time manually entering order details.
+When you integrate QuickBooks with Zoho CRM, you eliminate countless hours of manual data entry; you also ensure communication between the two programs.
+For example, you can turn Quotes in Zoho into Invoices in QuickBooks at the push of a button.
+That means no more having to manually enter order details.